awsdocs/amazon-s3-userguide/doc_source/olap-writing-lambda.md

 ## Debugging S3 Object Lambda<a name="olap-debugging-lambda"></a>

-Get Object requests to S3 Object Lambda Access Points may result in a new error responses when something goes wrong with the Lambda invocation or execution\.
+Get Object requests to S3 Object Lambda access points may result in a new error responses when something goes wrong with the Lambda invocation or execution\.
 These errors follow the same format as the standard S3 errors\.
 For information about S3 Object Lambda errors, see [S3 Object Lambda Error Code List](https://docs.aws.amazon.com/AmazonS3/latest/API/ErrorResponses.html#S3ObjectLambdaErrorCodeList) in the *Amazon Simple Storage Service API Reference*\.

 For more information on general Lambda function debugging see, [Monitoring and troubleshooting Lambda applications](https://docs.aws.amazon.com/lambda/latest/dg/lambda-monitoring.html ) in the *AWS Lambda Developer Guide*\.